Where are they?

-Granted, France is suffering from historically high levels of unemployment regardless of the population group due to its catastrophic socialist policies, and indeed the bulk of the Mediterranean nations are being slammed by sky-high youth unemployment rates, but the migrant trend toward unemployment and receiving of state benefits is consistent across the European Union.
+Granted, France is suffering from extremely high levels of unemployment regardless of the population group due to its catastrophic socialist policies, and indeed the bulk of the Mediterranean nations are being slammed by sky-high youth unemployment rates, but the migrant trend toward unemployment and receiving of state benefits is consistent across the European Union.
 In Germany, migrant unemployment sits at an astronomical 87%.
 In Denmark, it is 84%.
+In Sweden, it is a mind-boggling 99.7%!
 Now-imprisoned British imam Anjem Choudary (Wikipedia calls him a “social activist”) advocated that Muslims use the British welfare state as a way to, colloquially speaking, milk the host country dry, a kind of economic warfare waged by abusing the bloated entitlement system dispensed from the even more bloated state apparatus.
 Let’s also not forget the offspring of earlier immigrants, who’ve forsaken their parents’ and grandparents’ adopted culture and become increasingly radicalized, mimicking the same de-stabilizing behaviors of their recently immigrated Islamic brethren and even going so far as to head to foreign warzones in order to join the violent arm of the jihad—though there are some, like the perpetrators in Brussels, and Nice, and Paris, who stay home to try and find paradise.

 How does the French government respond?
 They institute “incitement to hatred” laws, which function as de facto blasphemy laws, to crack down on any speech critical of Islam, all the while welcoming more migrants from Africa and the Middle East every day.
 The non-Islamic sub-Saharan African migrants may not be hell-bent on holy war, but they bring their own set of “jihad-less” problems, not least of which are violent and petty crime, sexual assault, unwillingness to work in lieu of welfare handouts, and general unassimilability.
 On the one hand, you can’t blame people for wanting to leave behind failed states and broken, corrupt governments, but you can blame the substantial percentage that refuse to leave their degenerate impulses behind, and you can certainly blame the French government, and even many of the French people themselves, for the inability or unwillingness to assert themselves and say enough is enough.